ratschlab/projects2020_ohsu/pnnl/README_proteomics.txt

-2) Index the irrelevant, index the relevants, search the neighbors of relevant in irrelevant, concatenate relevants and neighbors ./20230713-tide-index: runall-createIndex-eth-ohsu.sh script_index.sh
+2) Index the irrelevant, index the relevants, search the neighbors of relevant in irrelevant, concatenate relevants and neighbors
+Note: For the "UNION" of OHSU and ETH pipelines, a reindexing of the peptides is done to avoid duplication of the intersection ./20230713-tide-index: runall-createIndex-eth-ohsu.sh script_index.sh